csci104/site/labs/lab9/index.md

 ## HashTables

+**Due Fri, Oct 29 @ 7:00pm**

-This lab will be covered in sections on Oct.
-18, Oct.
-19, Oct.
-28, and Oct.
-29.
+This lab will be covered in sections on Oct 19, Oct 20, Oct 28, and Oct 29.

-**As a friendly reminder, the lab sections on Oct.
+**As a friendly reminder, lab sections on Oct.
 21, and Oct.
 22 will be covering lab 8, not lab 9.**

 ### 0 - What is a Map?